 - Collaborate with colleagues

+Dates: October 6th, 13th, and 20th from 4:30-6:30 p.m.
 The lessons in this course are sequential and build off knowledge learned in previous lessons.
 Attendance for all three days is requested.
 If your schedule doesn’t permit, we hope to offer this course again.
-Let us know what time during the 21-22 school year works for you!

 As always, our programs are free.
-For more information and to register for Coho Conundrum please click here to register by Sunday, July 25th!
-Or contact Kirsten at firstname.lastname@example.org
+For more information, contact Kirsten at firstname.lastname@example.org

-*Note: This training will be IN PERSON.
+This training will most likely be in-person.
 We are requiring proof of vaccination for COVID-19 and reserve the right to reschedule in an alternative format if circumstances require.
 If your circumstances disallow you to be vaccinated, please reach out to Kirsten at email@example.com.